 AU Certification of Finances for International Students (AU CFIS)

-Applicants who require a student or exchange visitor visa (F or J) must submit to International Admissions the American University, Washington, DC AU CFIS form (completed by applicant and parent) and a letter issued by a bank showing proof of at least U.S.$66,717 for your first year of studies and living expenses.
+Applicants who require a student or exchange visitor visa (F or J) must submit to Office of Admissions the AU CFIS form (completed by applicant and parent) and a letter (not a bank statement) issued by a bank showing proof of at least U.S.$68,357 for your first year of studies and living expenses.
 All financial documents must be dated within the past three months to be considered valid and must be submitted by the application deadline date.

 Application packets without the AU CFIS form and bank letter will be considered incomplete and will not be reviewed.